snx23d/backend-tests-js/README.md

 In this particular case the integration uses separate webhooks for the above cases.

  `jiraHooks.json` is omitted from the repo for obvious reasons.

+ For some reason npm and Windows don't like relative paths in package.json, hence `test` and `testLinux`.